 - A balanced blade should sit level and parallel to the ground.
 If one side sits lower, you must shave a little metal off that end until the blade sits level on the nail.

-SCAG Lawn Mower has a Damaged Spindle or Bad Spindle Bearing
+5. Damaged Spindle or Bad Spindle Housing Bearing

 Your blade will wobble when the spindle or spindle bearing is damaged.
 This can cause a significant vibration at high speeds and provide you with an uneven cut.